ctyeong/OpticalFlows_HsAnts/README.md

 <!-- ![Flow_X](Examples/S2180005/flow_x-2.gif) -->
 <!-- ![Flow_Y](Examples/S2180005/flow_y-2.gif) -->

+# Benchmark Performance

+Please follow [this link](https://github.com/ctyeong/IO-GEN#benchmark-performance) to the website of the Python codes for IO-GEN, which my colleagues and I have proposed to effectively detect unstable class when only stable class is available to learn the parameters of the model.

 # Contact

 If there is any questions about the dataset, please do not hesitate to shoot an email to tchoi@lincoln.ac.uk or bpyenson@asu.edu.
 Thanks!